titas95/Excel-project/README.md

 The dataset in file E-Commerce Dashboard dataset.xlsx contains sales data for different product categories.
 The following are the features in the dataset:

-Order ID	Unique Order ID of a product
+Order ID-	Unique Order ID of a product

-Order Date	Order Placement Date
+Order Date	-Order Placement Date

-Ship Date	Shipment Date of the placed order
+Ship Date	-Shipment Date of the placed order

-Aging	Used to Create Histogram Bin
+Aging-	Used to Create Histogram Bin

-Ship Mode	Shipment mode of placed order
+Ship Mode	-Shipment mode of placed order

-Product Category	Product Category
+Product Category-	Product Category

-Product	Name of the Product
+Product-	Name of the Product

-Sales	Sales Amount
+Sales-	Sales Amount

-Quantity	The amount or number of a material
+Quantity	-The amount or number of a material

-Discount	A deduction from the usual cost of something Profit	A financial advantage or benefit
+Discount-	A deduction from the usual cost of something

+Profit-	A financial advantage or benefit

-Shipping Cost	The amount required to ship the placed order Order Priority	Precedence of placed order
+Shipping Cost-	The amount required to ship the placed order

+Order Priority-	Precedence of placed order

-Customer ID	Unique Customer ID
+Customer ID	-Unique Customer ID

-Customer Name	Name of the Customer
+Customer Name- 	Name of the Customer

-City	Unique City Name
+City-	Unique City Name

-State	Unique State Name
+State-	Unique State Name

-Country	Unique Country Name
+Country	-Unique Country Name

-Region	Especially the part of a country
+Region-	Especially the part of a country

-Months	The month of placing the order
+Months-	The month of placing the order

 The following project tasks are required to be performed in Excel:

 Use the saved Sample E-Commerce database